CODEPhylo/phylospec/docs/language.md

 PhyloSpec models describe a graphical model.
 Every statement corresponds to one variable in the graph.

-The simplest statements are constant assignments:
+The simplest statement is a constant assignment:

 ```phylospec
 Rate birthRate = 2.5
 ```

-This line defines a new variable called `birtRate` of type `Rate` with a constant value of `2.5`.
+This defines a new variable called `birthRate` of type `Rate` with a constant value of `2.5`.
 Every variable has a type.
 Whenever possible, PhyloSpec uses types that tell you what a variable actually represents.
 This is why `birthRate` has type `Rate` and not just `PositiveReal`.

 We can apply functions and the usual numerical expressions: